Matrixchung/Matrixchung/README.md

 ### 🦸 About me
-A none-stack developer but always willing to learn new technologies.
+ - A none-stack developer but always willing to learn new technologies.
+ - Focusing on *College Entrance Examination*, a.k.a.
+Gaokao :)

+### 🔋 Languages
+✅ Python (a bit)
+⏯ C
+⏯ Java
+⏯ Lua

 ### 📈 Statistics
 <table>